 The principle of sport-specific training is considered common sense.
 In order to improve running performance, you should train by running.
 Although there are no comparable alternatives to endurance training for endurance athletes, there are other workout options that runners should consider.

-Although endurance is the most crucial attribute for most runners, strength and flexibility are other aspects of fitness that shouldn’t be neglected.
+Although endurance is the most crucial attribute for most runners, strength and flexibility shouldn’t be neglected.
 Cross-training allows you to strengthen other muscle groups, which can support your running.
 Various workouts can increase your stride power, resulting in larger stride length.
 Your body becomes more balanced, and you are able to achieve increased overall fitness.

 Choosing the proper cross-training workouts can actually improve running performance.
 A number of researches have already shown the benefits of resistance training for runners, citing increases in running economy and improved performance.
-Training with an elliptical ensures maintenance of VO2 max while high power cycling can help runners increase their speed when going uphill.
-A recent study done in Sweden had revealed that training with plyometrics resulted in faster sprint speeds, which is vital in competitive running.
+Training with an elliptical ensures maintenance of VO2 max while high-power cycling can help runners increase speed when going uphill.
+A Swedish study had revealed that training with plyometrics resulted in faster sprint speeds, which is vital in competitive running.

 Runners should utilize cross-training when they are in the post-competition recovery phase of their training.
-Trading in part of your running time for other exercises with lower impact allows your muscles to rest and recover while minimizing de-training.
+Trading in part of your running time for other low-impact exercises allows your muscles to rest and recover while minimizing de-training.
 Cross-training is also an ideal alternative for injured runners.
 Aerobic workouts keep you in shape while giving your body enough time to heal.
 Pool running is another good, low-impact option.
-It maintains your endurance even when you are sidelined and are unable to run.
+It maintains endurance even when you are sidelined and are unable to run.

-Doing the same activity over and over again can be boring and diminishes drive to exercise.
-Adding some variety to your regimen avoids monotony and can serve as extra motivation to train.
+Doing the same activity over and over again can be boring and diminishes the drive to exercise.
+Adding variety to your regimen avoids monotony and can serve as extra motivation to train.
 At the same time, too much running can also cause overtraining, leading to fatigue and declining performance.
-By changing up your routine, overtraining and burnout are minimized.